francoisfried/Defender-Advanced-Hunting-Queries/README.md

 ## How to Use

-Each KQL script is aligned with a specific **MITRE ATT&CK technique** and can be run directly within **Microsoft Defender Advanced Hunting**.
-Follow these steps to use the scripts:
+Each KQL query is aligned with a specific **MITRE ATT&CK technique** and can be run directly within **Microsoft Defender Advanced Hunting**.
+Follow these steps to use the queries:

 1. **Navigate to the relevant tactic**: Choose the folder that aligns with the MITRE ATT&CK tactic you are investigating or defending against.
-2. **Select the appropriate script**: Select the KQL script associated with the technique you want to detect.
+2. **Select the appropriate query**: Select the KQL query associated with the technique you want to detect.
-3. **Customize the script**: Modify the script for your environment, such as IP ranges, file paths, or specific threats you're targeting.
+3. **Customize the query**: Modify the query for your environment, such as IP ranges, file paths, or specific threats you're targeting.
 Refer to the comment lines for guidance on which portions to edit.
-4. **Run the query**: Paste the KQL script into the Microsoft Defender Advanced Hunting interface and run the query to gather relevant data.
+4. **Run the query**: Paste the KQL query into the Microsoft Defender Advanced Hunting interface and run the query to gather relevant data.

 ---